Skip to main content

 4. Gender-Specific Emotional Coaching

 Boys and girls face systematically different emotional socialization that creates different vulnerabilities requiring different interventions.
 Boys need help expressing vulnerability through safe spaces, indirect approaches (car conversations, texting), and male role models demonstrating emotional expression.
 Girls need validation that anger is legitimate, constructive outlets for anger expression, and boundaries on co-rumination.
+The key is challenging "weakness" narratives for boys while helping girls distinguish between feeling angry (always okay) and expressing it harmfully (not okay).

 Key Insight